bkim3395/Melp/README.md

 # README

-git log --graph --oneline --branches using testUser as testing obj for aws
+git log --graph --oneline --branches using testuser@gmail.com as testing obj for aws